bonomali/doc-tier2-sponsors/README.md

-The London School of English and Foreign Languages Limited | Tier 2 (A rating) Tier 2 General The London Women's Clinic | Tier 2 (A rating) Tier 2 General The Lord's Taverners Limited | Tier 2 (A rating) Tier 2 General The Macklin Group Coleraine | Londonderry | Tier 2 (A rating) Tier 2 General THE MAITLAND CONSULTANCY LIMITED | Tier 2 (A rating) Tier 2 General The Mall Tavern | Tier 2 (A rating) Tier 2 General
+The London School of English and Foreign Languages Limited | Tier 2 (A rating) Tier 2 General The London Women's Clinic | Tier 2 (A rating) Tier 2 General The Lord's Taverners Limited | Tier 2 (A rating) Tier 2 General The Macklin Group Coleraine | Tier 2 (A rating) Tier 2 General THE MAITLAND CONSULTANCY LIMITED | Tier 2 (A rating) Tier 2 General The Mall Tavern | Tier 2 (A rating) Tier 2 General
 The Mandeville Hotel | Tier 2 (A rating) Tier 2 General